Urban Travel Blog Rotating Header Image

 Hipster’s Guide

-Forget the gentrified west; London’s East End is where it’s all happening.
+As for young urban, dare we say “hipster” culture, then forget the gentrified west; London’s East End is where it’s all happening.
 If you want to mix music with muesli, head to The Premises where breakfast is served all day long.
 A functioning recording studio, you might run into Little Boots or Lily Allen as you munch.
-Then drop into co-op Stoke Newington International Airport, where you can take a flight of artistic fancy without leaving the ground – concerts, shows, exhibitions abound.
-Browse the stalls in Spitalfields Market for food, jewellery and clothes or take your pick of crazy fashion on display at The Old Truman Brewery.
+Later you might want to browse the stalls in Spitalfields Market for food, jewellery and clothes or take your pick of crazy fashion on display at The Old Truman Brewery.

 At 93 Feet East, just off Brick Lane, there’s burgers, beer, and dancing ‘til late.
 Or try out a new London trend with a ‘plub’ – a hybrid of club and pub – at the Horse and Groom.
-And if you need some carbs to keep you going, Brick Lane’s Beigel Bake is open 24 hours.
+And if you need some carbs to keep you going, Brick Lane’s Beigel Bake is open 24 hours and enjoys something of a cult status in the area, going back to the 90s.

 Experience & Events